CenterForOpenScience/COSDev/docs/style_guides/git.rst

 ===

 - Use the imperative mode (e.g, "Fix rendering of user logs") in commit messages.
-- If your patch addresses a JIRA ticket, add the JIRA ticket ID commit message so that the issue will automatically be closed when the patch is merged.
+- If your patch addresses a JIRA ticket, add the JIRA ticket ID to the commit message.

 ::